Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Experiments and Results

-This (clinically realistic) dataset consists of $223$ human chest \acp{CT}, taken from \cite{leuschner2019lodopab}, in which the (original) slices from the LIDC/IDRI Database \cite{armato2004lung} have been pre-processed, and the resulting images are of size $362\times362$; see Fig. \ref{fig:fig_data} for a representative slice.
-This dataset is used in the unsupervised phase, where we assume to know only the sinograms.
-The ground truth images are only used to evaluate the performances of all the studied methods.
+The FoamFanB dataset is constructed using a cylindrical foam phantom containing $100\,000$ randomly-placed non-overlapping bubbles.
+The phantom consists of $100$ slices of size $1024\times 1024$ and is generated with the open-source {\texttt{foam\_ct\_phantom}} package \cite{Pelt:2018}.
+Analytic projection images of the phantoms were also computed using the package.
+Each slice is then cropped into four $256\times 256$ square sections, which are zero padded with $50$ pixels in all four directions.
+Out of the resulting 400 slices, we randomly retain half; see Fig.~\ref{fig:fig_data} for a representative slice.
+The intensity of the pixels are either $0$ or $0.5$, which allows retaining finer structures in the images.
+The LoDoFanB dataset \cite{leuschner2019lodopab} is more medically realistic, and consists of $223$ human chest \acp{CT}, in which the (original) slices from the LIDC/IDRI Database \cite{armato2004lung} have been pre-processed, and the resulting images are of size $362\times362$; see Fig.~\ref{fig:fig_data} for a representative slice.
+The FoamFanB and LoDoFanB datasets are used in the unsupervised phase, where we assume to know only the sinograms.
+The ground truth images are only used to evaluate the performance of all the studied methods, unless otherwise specified.

-For the forward map $A$, taken to be the Radon transform, we employ a two-dimensional fan-beam geometry with $600$ angles for the low-dose \ac{CT} case, and $100$ angles for the sparse-view \ac{CT} case.
-The source to axis, and axis to detector distances are set to $500$ mm.
-For both datasets, we apply a corruption process given by $\lambda \exp \left (-\mu A x\right)$, where $\lambda \in \BR^{+}$ is the mean number of photons per pixel and is fixed at $8000$ (corresponding to low-dose \ac{CT}), and $\mu\in\BR^{+}$ is the attenuation coefficient.
-Following \cite{adler2018learned}, we linearise the forward model by applying $-\log(\cdot)/\mu$.
-We can use $\frac{1}{2}\|Ax-y\|^2$ as the data-fidelity term since post-log measurements of low-dose \ac{CT} approximately follow a Gaussian distribution \cite{wang2006noise, li2004nonlinear}.
+\textbf{Data generation.} For the forward map $A$, taken to be the Radon transform, we employ a two-dimensional fan-beam geometry with $600$ angles for the low-dose \ac{CT} setting, and $100$ angles for the sparse-view \ac{CT} setting.
+Source-to-axis and axis-to-detector distances are both set to $500$ mm.
+For both datasets we apply a corruption process given by $\lambda \exp \left (-\mu A x\right)$, where $\lambda \in \BR^{+}$ is the mean number of photons per pixel and is fixed at $8000$ (corresponding to low-dose \ac{CT}), and $\mu\in\BR^{+}$ is the attenuation coefficient, set to $0.2$.
+We linearise the forward model by applying the transformation $-\log(\cdot)/\mu$.
+We can then use $\frac{1}{2}\|Ax-y\|^2$ as the data fidelity term since post-log measurements of low-dose \ac{CT} approximately follow a Gaussian distribution \cite{wang2006noise, li2004nonlinear}.